aaevan/osd_cat_pomodoro/README.md

 -b <number>:
     the length of the break

-#SETUP NOTES:
+## setup notes:
 On my computer, I'm using xbindkeys to handle keyboard shortcuts.
-Add the following to your .xbindkeysrc to  winkey + backspace.
+Add the following to your .xbindkeysrc to  winkey + backspace, changing the directory to where you like to keep your scripts.

         #pomodoro hotkey
         "sleep .1; bash /home/aaron/scripts/pomodoro.sh &"